wschaef/goes-architecture/architecture.md

 **Recommendation:** Migrate to a SaaS ticketing provider.

-In the well-established realm of ticketing systems, SaaS solutions present a compelling alternative to traditional on-premise deployments, offering key advantages that align with modern business needs.
+In the well-established realm of ticketing systems, SaaS solutions present a compelling alternative to traditional on-premises deployments, offering key advantages that align with modern business needs.

 **Key Benefits of SaaS Ticketing:**

-* **Scalability & Agility:**  SaaS effortlessly accommodates growth and fluctuating demand, eliminating on-premise performance limitations.
+* **Scalability & Agility:**  SaaS effortlessly accommodates growth and fluctuating demand, eliminating on-premises performance limitations.
 * **Reduced IT Overhead:** Offload maintenance, upgrades, and security to the provider, allowing IT to focus on strategic initiatives.
 * **Enhanced Accessibility & Collaboration:** Empower teams to provide support from anywhere, fostering seamless collaboration and responsiveness.
 * **Cost Predictability:**  Transparent subscription models enable better financial planning and eliminate unexpected infrastructure costs.